purijatin/njexl_wiki/12-Using-Test-Framework.md

 As you can see, NO framework or language can get this done in less lines than this.

+### Looking for Context : Before being data driven

+It is good to be driven by data, but before that you need to make sure that the scripts are ready to be data driven.
+How do you do that?

+There is this nice little thing akin to pythons globals().
+This is called :

+     __current__ //  defines the current execution context __current__.map // defines the variable map of the current context

+Thus, to append a variable to the current execution context would be :

+     __current__.map['var_name' ] =  var_value
+     __current__.map.var_name  =  var_value // both are same !

+Now, inside the script, one can use the variable :

+     out:println(var_name)

+which of course would use the vars value!

+Such a demonstration can be taken to extreme - thus we can use :

+     // this is first level of abstraction - before data source data = { 'word' : "talentsprint" ,
+              'name' : "ezeetra" ,
+              'email' : "support@ezeetra.com" ,
+              'phone' : "99999999" }

+    // connect to automatic variables : caution, should not do it in prod __current__.map.putAll(data)

+    // and finally use it:
+    @@selenium.type("habla_pre_chat_name_input" , name )
+    selenium.type("habla_pre_chat_email_input" , email )
+    selenium.type("habla_pre_chat_phone_input" , phone )

+This is the last step before getting into fully productized test automation.
+That would be done using external data sources, using something : implicit data sources.
+That is a TestSuite abstraction, which follows next.

 ### The Web Suite XML

 Against our better senses, we are going with XML.